wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Data Relationships.md

 date created: 2024-03-20
 ---
 # Data Relationships
+## Ratios
+A relationship can be defined as a ratio of two quantities.
+	Quantifies how a change in one quantity affects the other quantity, or how quantities compare.
+		- I.e. How two quantities relate to each other in scale, intensity or magnitude.
+			- This relationship can help in analyzing patterns.
+But more broadly a ratio conveys a relationship, that is how things are connected or behave in respect to each other.

 ## "In principle any conceivable network of relations between a given set of element attributes can be constructed".
 -P. Schumacher, The Autopoiesis of Architecture, A New Framework fo r Architecture, Cohn Wiley & Sons, 2010), vol. I, p.
 353.